sper0054/tech-blog/README.md

 This CMS-style blog site requires users to sign-up and/or sign-in to the site in order to view, create, comment, and delete posts.

+It is deployed to Heroku and can be found at: https://peaceful-spire-06772.herokuapp.com/

 ## How it looks
 ![ScreenShot](insertlink)